jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/querier-writeup/index.md

 </div>

 We can see the Administrator credentials in plain text in the script output.
-The script took advantage of an insecure configuration in `Group Policy Preferences` of `Windows`; it saves credentials with weak encryptions.
+The script took advantage of an insecure configuration in Group Policy Preferences of Windows; it saves credentials with weak encryptions.
 It’s time to prove these and to obtain the root flag.

 <div class="imgblock">